-All Title IV financial aid funds received by the institution will be credited to the student's account (excluding Federal Work Study) with the exception of requirements set forth in Section 682.604 of current federal guidelines.
+All Title IV financial aid funds received by the institution will be credited to the student's account (excluding Federal Work Study) except for requirements set forth in Section 682.604 of current federal guidelines.
 The different types of financial aid programs available to those who qualify are discussed in detail below.